hjw0703/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

 ## Aim

-This project explores the historical population of horses in Canada between 1906 and 1972 for each Province. c
+This project explores the historical population of horses in Canada between 1906 and 1972 for each Province.

 ## Data